gearglow/ReptiliaWithATwist/The List.md

 Elysia packed up with the rest of the class, but stayed seated as the other students filed out.
-Finally, only she and Snape remained, eyeing each other warily.
+Finally, only she and Prof. Snape remained, eyeing each other warily.

+She wasn't really surprised when she felt the legilimency probe.
+She'd always figured that if *anyone* could read minds, it was Snape, and now that she knew what to look for, she could follow the probe straight back to its source.

+Apparently her resemblance to one Lily Evans was much more obvious now, and it had shaken him.

+*Subtle, Russ,* she sent along the commandeered probe.
+She watched gleefully as his eyes widened in shock, and smirked in a particularly Lily-ish way.

+"You- I- Oh Circe," Snape muttered, burying his face in his hands.
+"Lily?"

+"Um, no," Elysia said, with a hint of faux-innocence.
+"Lily's my mother.
+Or did you forget, for all these years?"
+She added pointedly.

+Snape glared at her.